ULHPC/tutorials/advanced/CUDA/README.md

 $ module restore cuda
 ```

-In fact, you can compile CUDA applications on a node without GPU, using the same modules.
+Note: you can compile CUDA applications on a node without GPU, using the same modules.
 You will not however be able to execute them.

 In case there is not enough GPU cards available, you can submit passive jobs, using `sbatch`.